To Establish Open Primaries in Oregon

 Where we are headed

-We plan to advance a ballot initiative in the 2022 election cycle that will modernize and fully open Oregon’s primary system.
+We plan to advance a ballot initiative in an upcoming election cycle that will modernize and fully open Oregon’s primary system.
 We are examining the strengths and weaknesses of other states’ open primary systems to design a system that’s best for our state.

 Under the current plan, the new system will replace the current system by directing the State of Oregon to sponsor nonpartisan, non-preferential primaries in which all qualified candidates, including candidates who prefer a major party, a minor party, or no party at all, compete in a single primary.
 A single ballot that includes all candidates for an office will be used, and voters will be allowed to vote for any candidate on the ballot.
 No candidate would be allowed to compete in the general election who hadn’t first competed and been selected through the primary process.